mabelticketing/mabel/deployment.md

 Select an appropriate instance_ type (probably t2.micro to begin with because it's free and generalised).
 Mostly after that the default settings are sufficient - the only change is the security group.
 By default it will only allow SSH traffic from the outside world.
 We want to make sure HTTP traffic (port 80) is allowed too.
 Create a new rule under "Configure Security Group" to allow all HTTP traffic.
 Add another new rule allowing traffic on ports 3000-4000 (to give us some space to work).
 Make sure you allow IPs from "Anywhere".
 Feel free to allow more in other places too if you like.

 When you first launch, you will be asked to create a new key pair.
 Do this.
 It will allow you to SSH into the machine.
 Download the .pem file and keep it somewhere.

-You can look around the EC2 dashboard if you like, but mostly you're done with setting up the machine now.
-Grab the public DNS address.
-Mine looks like ` ec2-52-30-220-107.eu-west-1.compute.amazonaws.com`.
+Amazon doesn't automatically grant a public IP address to EC2 machines.
+In Amazon parlance they're known as "Elastic IPs".
+On the left hand menu, click on Elastic IPs and then the "Allocate New Address" button.
+I _think_ these are free...
+Right click on the new address once it's been allocated, and click on "Associate".
+Your new instance should be suggested when you start filling in the form.
+Make a note of this address!

-SSH in from the terminal using the new key:
+You can now SSH in from the terminal using your key:

-    chmod 600 yourkeyname.pem; # This is required for ssh accept to use the key ssh -i yourkeyname.pem ubuntu@your-public-dns-here.com
+    chmod 600 yourkeyname.pem; # This is required for ssh accept to use the key ssh -i yourkeyname.pem ubuntu@your-elastic-IP

 ## Install All The Things